York County Sheriff’s Office searching for missing Omaha woman after her car was found abandoned

 ”Her fiancé drove here to speak with us, and it’s been determined that no one has seen her since.
 And she has not been in contact with any of her friends or family.”

-The Sheriff’s Office has been assisted by the Nebraska State Patrol in the search.
-Troopers with an airplane searched the area using infrared technology, and a drone was deployed as well.
-Canine units were deployed.
+The State Patrol has assisted the Sheriff’s Office in the search.
+Troopers with an airplane searched the area using infrared technology, and a drone and canine units were deployed.

-Farmers and residents of the area have been helping with the search, along with volunteers from the Fire Department in York.
+Farmers and area residents also have been helping with the search, along with volunteers from the fire department in York.

 The sheriff said that searching will continue.
 “We hope no foul play is involved. ...
 But as of this time, we just don’t have any answers, and we haven’t found any clues.
 We just don’t know what happened to her.”